 MyRide: MyRide is Denver RTD’s dedicated app and the most convenient way to buy passes and fares for all RTD services.
 MyRide is better-suited for locals, but you can still utilize it on a visit if you want convenience getting around Denver.
 MyRide is free to download for both Android and Apple iOS.

-RTD Mobile Ticket App: RTD’s Mobile Ticketing app doesn’t give you the same flexibility and options that MyRide does but is more convenient if you’re just here for a visit.
+RTD Mobile Ticket App: RTD’s Mobile Ticketing app doesn’t give you the same flexibility and options that MyRide does but is more convenient if you’re just visiting.
 The Mobile Ticket app allows you to purchase different types of RTD passes quickly and is free to download.

 Physical Locations: You can purchase physical fares and passes at several locations throughout the Denver metroplex.
 RTD lists its physical ticket vendors and locations to purchase passes on their sales outlet page.
 Most transit hubs and light rail stations also offer pass purchasing.